yearebase/yearebase.github.io/src/about/index.md

 ## What about the licence? [[#licence]]

-All of the code powering this website is available [online](https://github.com/yearebase/yearebase.github.io) and licenced under the MIT licence, meaning you can do pretty much anything with it.
+All of the code powering this website is available [on GitHub](https://github.com/yearebase/yearebase.github.io) and licenced under the MIT licence, meaning you can do pretty much anything with it.

-As for the texts on this site, they are all licenced under the [Creative Commons Attribution 4.0 International Licence](https://creativecommons.org/licenses/by/4.0/).
+As for the works hosted on this site, they are all licenced under the [Creative Commons Attribution 4.0 International Licence](https://creativecommons.org/licenses/by/4.0/).
 That means you can use any of it anywhere else, even for commercial purposes, and modify it to your heart’s content, provided you attribute the original to me.